 Four Ingredients for Successfully Selling Your Home

 Consult with a professional stager.
-The condition of a home is so very important that we advise sellers exactly what to do room-by-room.
+The condition of a home is so very important that we as agents typically advise sellers exactly what to do room-by-room.
 To sell for top dollar, you need to show off space.

 There is a saying in real estate: “If you can’t show it, you can’t sell it.”
-If you don’t allow buyers to see your home on their schedules—which may not always be yours – it will be very hard to sell and will surely take longer and cost you money.
+In other words, if you don’t allow buyers to see your home on their schedules—which may not always be convenient for you—it will be very hard to sell and will surely take longer and cost you money.
 The hardest part of selling your home is to keep your home “show” ready at all times.
-Usually this requires an extra 30 minutes in the morning before you go to work to do make beds, do dishes, take the trash out and open the blinds.
+Usually, this requires an extra 30 minutes in the morning before you go to work to make beds, do dishes, take the trash out, and open the blinds.
 Plan a little longer if you have pets.
-I’m a pet lover but having a home for sale with pets can be a real challenge.
-A well thought out plan is important.
+I’m a pet lover, but having a home for sale with pets can be a real challenge.
+A well thought out plan is important!

-I see this role as more of a real estate consultant than the more traditional real estate agent.
-A great consultant should be advising you on matters of the real estate transaction that saves you time and money.
-They should be experienced in the market, sales trends, negotiating, and time-sensitive contractual elements of the transaction.
-According to statistics nearly 86% of all buyers begin their search for a new home on the internet.
-Your real estate consultant should be in tune with today’s buyers and maximizing their marketing dollars to showcase your home.
+I see the role of "Realtor" as more of a "real estate consultant" than does the more traditional real estate agent.
+A great consultant should be continuously advising you on matters of the real estate transaction that can save you time and money.
+They should be experienced in the local market and its sales trends, in negotiating, and in time-sensitive contractual elements of the transaction.

 According to statistics, nearly 86% of all buyers begin their search for a new home on the internet.
 Your real estate consultant should be in tune with today’s buyers and maximizing their marketing dollars to showcase your home in the ways buyers most commonly search.